EECS150/fpga_labs_sp22/lab4/spec/spec.md

 - The `EDIT` state can only be entered when the edit button (`button[2]`) is pressed in the `PAUSED` state.
 In the `EDIT` state, the current note should come out of the speaker continuously.
 Pressing `button[0]` will decrease the frequency of the current tone, while pressing `button[1]` should increase the frequency.
 You can decide the step at will and it doesn’t have to be linear.
 Pressing the edit button should transition the FSM back to the `PAUSED` stage.
 - If the FSM is reset (`rst`) it should return to the `REGULAR_PLAY` state, and the RAM should be reset to its original values.
 - If you don't press any buttons, the FSM shouldn't transition to another state.
+- Keep in mind, when doing a reset, we cannot write the current note into the ram (what should wr_en look like?)
+- Make sure your note doesn't underflow or overflow beyond the min/max frequency.

 The `leds` output should track which note you are playing (one-hot).
 The `leds_state` output should represent the state your FSM is in using 2 bits.